YuvarajAnbarasu/AMI-Internship-and-BMC-Notes/README.md

 # AMI Internship
 I began interning at AMI at the start of June and have completed 40 hours in total.
 During the internship, I learned what a Baseboard Management Console(BMC) is and the different parts of the BMC.
 This includes the IPMI protocol, Redfish API and the KVM.
 I have made this Github to showcase projects I have completed throughout the internship and to showcase what I have learned from this internship.
+I hope these notes are helpful and will help you in your future endeavors.

 # BASICS